dropbop/bopzone/SUBPATH_DEPLOY_GUIDE.md

 The fix is to make the sub-app “base-path aware.”

-## Quick Decision: Redirect vs. Rewrite
+## Strategy: Subpath vs. Subdomain

-Pick one per project:
+Pick one per project (subpath preferred):

-- Easiest: link/redirect to the subdomain (no base-path issues)
+- Preferred: keep the app under the main site at `/project/` (base-path aware)
-  - Example: `https://camping.example.com/` instead of `/camping/`.
+  - Continue using rewrites/proxy at `/project/` and ensure the sub-app uses relative asset paths and prefix-aware API calls (instructions below).
+The rest of this guide focuses on this approach.

-  - If you currently rewrite `/camping/:path*` → subdomain, switch to a redirect so the browser actually lands on the subdomain (root-absolute `/assets` then works).
+- Fallback: link/redirect to the subdomain (avoids base-path issues)

-- Keep `/project/` under the main site (requires base-path awareness)
+  - Example: link to `https://camping.example.com/` instead of `/camping/`.
-  - Continue using rewrites/proxy at `/project` and ensure the sub-app uses relative asset paths and prefix-aware API calls (instructions below).
+  - If you currently rewrite `/project/:path*` → subdomain, switching to a redirect ensures the browser lands on the subdomain so root-absolute `/assets` works.
+Use this only when you cannot modify the sub-app to be base-path aware.

 ## How To Make a Sub-App Base-Path Aware